sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 N/A

 # 9 Unit Test
-- Validate PortChannel creation via CLI, GNMI and REST
+- Validate PortChannel creation via CLI, gNMI and REST
     - Verify error returned if PortChannel ID out of supported range
-- Validate min links, mtu and admin-status config for PortChannel via CLI, GNMI and REST
+- Validate min-links, MTU, admin-status and IP address config for PortChannel via CLI, gNMI and REST
     - Verify error returned if min-links value out of supported range
-- Validate addition of ports to PortChannel via CLI, GNMI and REST
+- Validate addition of ports to PortChannel via CLI, gNMI and REST
     - Verify error returned if port already part of other PortChannel
     - Validate MTU, speed and list of Vlans permitted on each member link are same as PortChannel
-- Validate removal of ports from PortChannel via CLI, GNMI and REST
+- Validate removal of ports from PortChannel via CLI, gNMI and REST
     - Verify error returned if PortChannel does not exist
     - Verify error returned if invalid interface given
-- Validate PortChannel deletion via CLI, GNMI and REST
+- Validate PortChannel deletion via CLI, gNMI and REST
     - Verify error returned if PortChannel does not exist
-- Validate show command's listed above using CLI, GNMI and REST
+- Validate show command's listed above using CLI, gNMI and REST

 # 10 Internal Design Information